Top Benefits of Wild Oregano Oil

 What to Take Wild Oregano Oil For?

-Oregano oil has been known to improve the following conditions:
+Oregano oil has been shown to improve the following conditions:

 - Help relieve heartburn and aid digestion by relaxing smooth muscles in the throat and GI tract (2).